-Column: NFL's Walter Payton Award means so much to nominees
+Column: NFL's Walter Payton Award means much to nominees

 Five current players have won the award: Drew Brees, Thomas Davis, Larry Fitzgerald, Eli Manning and J.J.
 Watt, and they wear a Man of the Year patch on their jerseys.
 All 2018 finalists will wear a Man of the Year helmet decal beginning this week through the end of the season.

 "It's a tremendous honor," Jets offensive tackle Kelvin Beachum says.
-This week, Beachum surprised Ca'moore Jones, an eighth grade student at Orange Preparatory Academy in New Jersey, with two Super Bowl tickets.
+This week, Beachum surprised Ca'moore Jones, an eighth-grade student at Orange Preparatory Academy in New Jersey, with two Super Bowl tickets.
 Moore was nominated by his teacher, Glenn Gamble, for his performance and growth with the Character Playbook course that is embraced by the NFL.

 "Just the name Walter Payton, he's the gold standard," Beachum said.
 "What he did off the field and on the field, his excellence is bar none, top in history.
 So to be mentioned in the same name and the same breath as him, it's truly humbling."